RobertArtigas/QRCodeUsingClass/README.md

 CreateQRSms - For creating a QR SMS image

-CreateQRText - For emeding plain text into a QR image
+CreateQRText - For embeding plain text into a QR image

 CreateQRUrl - For creating a QR Url image